carpentries/instructor-training/_episodes/12-live.md

 more familiar with the material, allowing you to relax more.
 Choose your words and actions wisely, though.
-Remember that we want the learners to have a welcoming experience and a positive learning environment - a misplaced joke can ruin this in an instance.
+Remember that we want the learners to have a welcoming experience and a positive learning environment - a misplaced joke can ruin this in an instant.
 Start small, even just saying 'that was fun' after something worked well is a good start.
 Ask your co-instructors and helpers for feedback when you are unsure of the effect you behaviour has on the workshop.